 I’m thrilled that EMCDDA has initiated and sustains the Xchange registry and that EUSPR members have taken up the task to support the Xchange registry by means of their indispensable expertise.
 It is inspiring to be part of this team.
 Xchange embodies and enables a very promising European collaboration for better, evidence-based and evidence-informed drug and crime prevention across the member states as well as more efficient fund allocation and informed policy making.

 About the author:

-Charlotte De Kock is a researcher at Ghent University, Belgium.
+Charlotte De Kock is a researcher and co-chair of the Diversity Board at the Faculty of Law & Criminology at Ghent University, Belgium.
 She conducted several research projects for the Belgian Science Policy Office as the lead researcher including ‘Mapping and enhancing substance use treatment for migrants and ethnic minorities’ (MATREMI, Belspo, 2019), ‘Social prevention of drug related crime’ (SOCPREV, Belspo, 2018) and ‘Patterns of substance use among migrants and ethnic minorities’ (PADUMI, Belspo, 2015-2017).
 After a decade of policy oriented research work and support in education (Ghent University College 2010-2014, Ghent University 2015-now) Charlotte now studies the accessibility of substance use treatment for migrants and ethnic minorities with a PhD grant funded by the Ghent University Research Fund (ACCESS, 2019-2022).
 Charlotte is on the Xchange prevention registry Board (EMCDDA) since 2018.